Augmented virtual double categories: Augmented virtual double categories

-recovers the notion of \emph{multicategory} (see e.g.\ Section~2.1 of \cite{Leinster04}).
-Similarly augmented virtual double categories in which all vertical morphisms are identities and all \emph{vertical} cells are identity cells can be regarded as multicategories $\K$ equipped with a bimodule $\K \brar 1$, in the sense of Definition~2.3.6 of \cite{Leinster04}, where $1$ denotes the terminal multicategory. \end{example}
+\begin{example} Restricting to augmented virtual double categories $\K$ with $\K_\textup v = 1$, the terminal category , and whose only nullary cell is the identity cell $\id_*$ for the unique object $* \in \K$, recovers the notion of \emph{multicategory} (see e.g.\ Section~2.1 of \cite{Leinster04}).
+Similarly augmented virtual double categories $\K$ with $\K_\textup v = 1$ whose only \emph{vertical} cell is $\id_*$ can be regarded as multicategories $\K$ equipped with a bimodule $\K \brar 1$, in the sense of Definition~2.3.6 of \cite{Leinster04}, where $1$ denotes the terminal multicategory. \end{example}

 \begin{example} Let us recall the notion of a \emph{horizontal unit} $\hmap{I_A}AA$ for an object $A$ in a virtual double category $\K$ from e.g.\ Section~8 of \cite{Hermida00} or Section~5 of \cite{Cruttwell-Shulman10}; see also \secref{composition section} below.
 It is defined by an \emph{cocartesian cell} $\eta_A$ as on the left below, satisfying the following universal property: any cell $\phi$ in $\K$, with $A$ an object in its horizontal source as in the middle below, factors uniquely through $\eta_A$ as a cell $\phi'$ as shown, where the empty cells denote paths of identity cells.